ICEI-PUC-Minas-PMV-ADS/pmv-ads-2023-2-e1-proj-web-t1-easymenu/documentos/06-Programação de Funcionalidades.md

 #### Requisito atendido

-RF-02: No acesso do administrador, deverá ter a possibilidade do mesmo editar, excluir e incluir a qualquer momento que desejar, produtos ou categorias do menu
+| RF-02 |: No acesso do administrador, deverá ter a possibilidade do mesmo editar, excluir e incluir a qualquer momento que desejar, produtos do menu.

 #### Artefatos da funcionalidade